 Our college success program is based upon a mentoring model that includes one-on-one mentoring from the beginning to the end of high school.
 That model works amazingly well.
 One hundred percent of the students who complete our program graduate high school.
-And 95% of our alumni with whom we are in contact are still pursuing their dream of a college degree – they have not dropped out of college.
+And 74% of our alumni with whom we are in contact are now college graduates or are still working on their college degrees.

 Do I get to pick my child’s mentor?